awsmine/aws-bootcamp-cruddur-2023/journal/week1.md

 - After spinning up your workspace, you have to run ***npm Install*** before building the container, so that it can copy the contents of node_modules.

-- This is needed to get the app to run locally every time you spin up youe workspace in Gitpod
+- This is needed to get the app to run locally every time you spin up your workspace in Gitpod

 ```
 cd frontend-react-js